JUB-Yoush/personal-site/src/routes/blog/ft-fa25.md

 ## Mr Robot
 [Inside you are two Linux Users.](https://www.imdb.com/title/tt4158110/) What starts as a story about a vigilante hacker depicting true to life accurate hacking turns into Metal Gear Solid 2 faster than you'd expect.
 Fantastic television, not sure why nobody talks about it though.
 I'm sure this or Bohemian Rasphody are wildly dissonant feeling depending on which one you check out first.
 ## Hirayasumi
-Most "slice of life" Manga I read end up being sitcoms or cozyslop, [Hirayasumi](https://myanimelist.net/manga/137303/Hirayasumi) feels like it's in love with living, and slowing down to appreciate all the small mundanities we take for granted.
-It's also Packed with themes that are critical hitting a few of my insecurities about figuring out what you want to do with your life and worrying if you won't be good enough to accomplish your goals, but deep down it knows you'll be okay.
+Most "Slice of Life" Manga I read end up being sitcoms or cozyslop, [Hirayasumi](https://myanimelist.net/manga/137303/Hirayasumi) feels like it's in love with living, and slowing down to appreciate all the small mundanities we take for granted.
+It's also packed with themes that are critical hitting a few of my insecurities about figuring out what you want to do with your life and worrying if you won't be good enough to accomplish your goals, but deep down it knows you'll be okay.
 I find comfort in that.
 ## Redline
 [Redline](https://myanimelist.net/anime/6675/redline) is a Boy movie.
 Cars go vroom and I was like "this is sick actually".
 Big animation on these cars here.
 Plot might as well not exist, contains the most unnecessary nudity in a movie ever (they really wanted to draw anime boobs).
 ## Deadlock